 Yes, you guessed right.
 Corn Potage is French.
 Just like cream puffs and crepes, Japan adopted it, adapted it, pronounce it something like: "Konpotaaj" and serve it in a cup or mug.
 It always has the same creamy corn taste.
 Very basic.
-Nonetheless, my Japanese husband (and little boy) just loved it, so here it is, the recipe for that creamy Corn Soup you had in Japan:
+Nonetheless, my family just loved it, so here it is, the recipe for that creamy Corn Soup you had in Japan:

 PHOTO Home made:

-Sep 5, 2011 update: The recipe below is the complicated, old-school way of making it.
+Sep 5, 2011 update: The recipe below is a complicated, old-school way of making it.
 I've now adopted a new, 3 min Corn Potage Recipe (That's a link to the new recipe)

 Corn Potage (old-school style)